The Order of St Ethelbert -

 Who may be nominated?

-- for outstanding work as a parish organist for 45 years
+- For loyal service as a church organist over 45 years

 Nominations have tended to be for very long service and a lifetime’s work in parishes and communities but there is no reason why a young person should not be nominated, provided evidence is given of faithful and widely-recognised service and work.
 It is now perfectly possible to nominate a couple as we understand this is important in some cases.